 A right-of-way permit is required for construction within any public street or easement.
 There are two types of permit forms available.
 A utility permit is required for all licensed contractors doing work for Xcel, Qwest, and cable companies in Arvada.
 A general permit is for all other licensed contractors.
 These two permit forms are available for you to download.

-Work within any City street or sidewalk requires a traffic control plan that must be submitted to the City of Arvada Traffic Engineering Division for review and approval between the hours of 8am and 11am Monday through Thursday.
+Work within any City street or sidewalk requires a traffic control plan that must be submitted to the City of Arvada Engineering Division for review and approval.
 Except in the case of emergency repair work, traffic control plans should be submitted at least 72 hours in advance of the start of the work.
 A copy of the approved traffic control plan shall be kept on the job site at all times.
 The following rules and guidelines apply to all traffic control plans in the city:

-- If modifications are required to an approved traffic control plan, a revised plan must be submitted to the Traffic Engineering Division for review and approval.
+If modifications are required to an approved traffic control plan, a revised plan must be submitted to Engineering for review and approval.

 When preparing a traffic control plan contractors are encouraged to make a site visit before completing the plan.
 Access to all area properties (and businesses) should be included in traffic control plans.